About

 Who I work with:

-I specialize in working with those (ages 16+) navigating challenges related to:
+Folks (ages 18+) navigating challenges related to:

-trauma, abuse, neglect, grief, and loss; the impacts of chronic colonization and oppression (including and not limited to structural classism, racism, colorism, sexism, heterosexism, ableism, sizeism, ageism, and elitism); anxiety and stress; depression; eating disorders, disordered eating, and body image concerns; spirituality and faith; end-of-life stages and hospice care; as well as relational difficulties.
+trauma, abuse, neglect, grief, and loss; the impacts of chronic colonization and oppression (including and not limited to structural classism, racism, colorism, sexism, heterosexism, ableism, sizeism, ageism, and elitism); anxiety and stress; eating disorders, disordered eating, and body image concerns; spirituality and faith; end-of-life stages and hospice care; as well as relational difficulties.

 I work with individuals, relationship types of all dynamics, and groups.